The symptoms of lactose intolerance can start within hours of consuming lactose and last as long as someone includes lactose in their diet.

 Lactose intolerance is an inability to digest and absorb lactose, which is the sugar in milk and dairy products.
-It can produce symptoms that may last as long as someone includes dairy products in their diet.

 Some people with lactose intolerance can manage small amounts of dairy products or replace them with lactose-free alternatives.
 Other people may use supplements to replace the enzyme lactase.
 However, some individuals may need to avoid all dairy products and plan their diet accordingly.

 This article discusses lactose intolerance and how long its symptoms may last.
 It also explores how doctors treat the condition and how people can manage their calcium intake.
 Finally, it answers some common questions about the condition.

 Lactose intolerance is a condition that causes digestive symptoms

 A person with lactose intolerance lacks sufficient amounts of the enzyme lactase, which breaks down lactose.
 As a result, their body cannot break down the sugar and digest it.
 Doctors refer to this as lactose malabsorption.